ironhack-labs/lab-javascript-basic-algorithms/README.md

 ## Iteration #8: Bonus

 What is the greatest product of four adjacent numbers?
-We consider adjacent any four numbers that are next to each other in horizontal, vertical o diagonal.
+We consider adjacent any four numbers that are next to each other in horizontal, vertical or diagonal.

 For example, if we have a 5x5 Matrix like:
 ```bash